GregoryPetterson/Cougar-CC-APP/README.md

 A button that links to Strava permissions.
 So we can authenticate and get data from the Strava API.

-Displaying the runs of our current runners and alumni.
+Displaying the runs of our current runners and alumni. i have something that stores aathlete information including an access key and a refresh token.
+Functionality is needed for

 General posts for team announcements, pictures, etc